 - Wrongful death: If your loved one was killed because of someone else’s negligence, you’re probably grief-stricken and wondering how you’ll shoulder medical bills, funeral costs – not to mention the loss of future income for your family.
 Of course, the emotional loss cannot be understated either.
 The loss of companionship and affection is irreplaceable.
 The Virginia wrongful death statute allows certain family members to bring a claim for the losses they have suffered from the death of a loved one.

-When recovering from an accident, medical bills should be the last thing on your mind.
+When recovering from a Virginia Beach accident, medical bills should be the last thing on your mind.
 A person’s health is priceless, after all.
 With any luck, bones will mend and wounds will heal.
 But that’s inevitably when the medical bills start rolling in.
 So who pays?

 It’s tempting to take the first settlement the insurance company offers you, especially when you’ve got medical bills piling up.
 But accept that first offer and you’ll be out of luck should long-term injuries and complications set in.
 When accepting the check, you’ll likely have to sign a release agreeing that the payment is a “full and final settlement.”
 Sign it, and you’ll never again be allowed to ask the at-fault’s insurance company for more compensation.